70% Of Cubas Population Has Power Back After Blackout - UrduPoint

 70% Of Cuba's Population Has Power Back After Blackout

-Seventy percent of Cuba's population now has power, four days after a nationwide blackout triggered by the collapse of the island's largest power plant, and as the country recovers from Hurricane Oscar, the government said Tuesday

-Havana, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2024) Seventy percent of Cuba's population now has power, four days after a nationwide blackout triggered by the collapse of the island's largest power plant, and as the country recovers from Hurricane Oscar, the government said Tuesday.
+Havana, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2024) Seventy percent of Cuba's population has power again after a nationwide blackout triggered by the collapse of the island's largest power plant, and as the country recovers from Hurricane Oscar, the government said Tuesday.

 "This morning, 70.89 percent of customers in Cuba have power," the energy ministry said on X, formerly Twitter, adding that it was working to restore service to more people.

+"It was about time.
+I've been sleeping badly for several days, without a fan," Magalis Manzano, an 81-year-old resident of Havana, told AFP.

-The lights went out for the Communist-run country's 11 million people on Friday after the collapse of the Antonio Guiteras plant, about 100 kilometers (60 miles) from Havana, which crippled the entire power grid.
+The lights went out across the Communist-run country on Friday after the collapse of the Antonio Guiteras plant, about 60 miles (100 kilometers) from Havana, which crippled the entire power grid.

 The situation was complicated by the passage of Oscar, which struck Cuba on Sunday as a Category 1 storm.
 At least six people have died as a result of the hurricane, according to President Miguel Diaz-Canel.